alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/12 Architectural layers.md

 is a great design tool for a software architect like yourself, because you can reconnect your application to different types of actors without affecting the classes that are in the Application or Domain layer.
-If there are no
-dependencies upwards, this means we can rewrite or replace higher layerswithout affecting the lower ones.
+If there are no dependencies upwards, this means we can rewrite or replace higher layers without affecting the lower ones.

 ### 12.4 Making layers tangible